-To allow software to clear status bits during a break interrupt, write a logic 1 to the BCFE bit.
+To allow software to clear status bits during a break interrupt, write a 1 to BCFE.
 If a status bit is cleared during the break state, it remains cleared when the MCU exits the break state.

-To protect status bits during the break state, write a logic 0 to the BCFE bit.
-With BCFE at logic 0 (its default state), software can read and write I/O registers during the break state without affecting status bits.
+To protect status bits during the break state, write a 0 to BCFE.
+With BCFE at 0 (its default state), software can read and write I/O registers during the break state without affecting status bits.
 Some status bits have a 2-step read/write clearing procedure.
-If software does the first step on such a bit before the break, the bit cannot change during the break state as long as BCFE is at logic 0.
+If software does the first step on such a bit before the break, the bit cannot change during the break state as long as BCFE is 0.
 After the break, doing the second step clears the status bit.

-Since the SPTE bit cannot be cleared during a break with the BCFE bit cleared, a write to the transmit data register in break mode does not initiate a transmission nor is this data transferred into the shift register.
-Therefore, a write to the SPDR in break mode with the BCFE bit cleared has no effect.
+Since the SPTE bit cannot be cleared during a break with BCFE cleared, a write to the transmit data register in break mode does not initiate a transmission nor is this data transferred into the shift register.
+Therefore, a write to the SPDR in break mode with BCFE cleared has no effect.

-The SPI module has five I/O pins and shares four of them with a parallel I/O port.
-They are:
+The SPI module has four I/O pins:

-- MISO Data received
+- MISO Master input/slave output

-- MOSI Data transmitted
+- MOSI Master output/slave input

 - SPSCK Serial clock

 - SS Slave select

-- CGND Clock ground (internally connected to VSS)